Roger412/rogertests/README.md

 ## 📶 Step 1: Create a Wi-Fi Hotspot

-Launch `linux-wifi-hotspot` and configure it as follows:
+Launch `linux-wifi-hotspot` with the command `wihotspot` and configure it as follows:

 | Field               | Value         |
 |--------------------|---------------|